vedangnaik/Carina-mirror/README.md

 ### Setting up on Linux
-1. Install Qt5 and Qt Creator.
-This can be done in a number of ways.
-You can either download it from the [official website](https://www.qt.io/download), or from your distro's package manager (for Ubunutu, see [this link](https://www.osradar.com/install-qtcreator-on-ubuntu-20-04-18-04/)).
-Note that if you go with the former option, you may be required to create an account.
-Whatever way you choose, make sure to download Qt version 5 or above.
+1. Install Qt5 and Qt Creator from the [official website](https://www.qt.io/download).
+Make sure to download Qt v5.xx (this should be the default).
 2. Install and set up Git for Linux by following the steps [here](https://www.atlassian.com/git/tutorials/install-git).
 Note that some distros come with Git pre-installed; you can check this by typing `git --version` into a terminal.
 If you get a version number, then you can skip this step.
 You may also have to install `gcc, g++, make` and other tools; the terminal will tell you how to do so.
 3. Clone this repository and open the `Carina.pro` file in Qt Creator.